 Sheriff’s Office investigation into Madison officer sex allegations ends; MPD’s continues

 MADISON, Wis.
 (WMTV) - The Dane Co.
-Sheriff’s Office wrapped up its portion of the investigation into a Madison Police Department lieutenant’s alleged sexual encounter inside a police cruiser, a spokesperson for the agency confirmed Thursday.
+Sheriff’s Office wrapped up its portion of the investigation into a Madison Police Department lieutenant’s alleged sexual encounter inside a police cruiser, a spokesperson for the agency reported.

 Public Information Officer Elise Schaffer confirmed Thursday that the Sheriff’s Office’s role has concluded, but she was unable to provide details about what investigators determined.